-Francis Raborn, 65.
+Francis Raborn, 66.
 Mr. Raborn became a director of the Company on November 15, 2006.
-Until his retirement in 2005, Mr. Raborn served as Vice President and Chief Financial Officer of United Defense, L.P. since its formation in 1994 and as a director since 1997.
-Mr. Raborn joined FMC Corporation (FMC), the predecessor of United Defense, L.P., in 1977 and held a variety of financial and accounting positions, including Controller of FMC s Defense Systems Group from 1985 to 1993 and Controller of FMC s Special Products Group from 1979 to 1985.
+Until his retirement in 2005, Mr. Raborn served as Vice President and Chief Financial Officer of United Defense Industries, Inc. since its formation in 1994 and as a director since 1997.
+Mr. Raborn joined FMC Corporation (FMC), the predecessor of United Defense Industries, Inc., in 1977 and held a variety of financial and accounting positions, including Controller of FMC s Defense Systems Group from 1985 to 1993 and Controller of FMC s Special Products Group from 1979 to 1985.
+From December 1997 to June 2005, Mr. Raborn served on the Board of Directors of United Defense Industries, Inc.

-Jeffrey L. Turner, 57.
+Jeffrey L. Turner, 58.
 Mr. Turner became a director of the Company on November 15, 2006, and has served as its President and Chief Executive Officer since June 2006.
 Since June 16, 2005, he has also served in such capacities for Spirit AeroSystems, Inc. Mr. Turner joined Boeing in 1973, and was appointed as Vice President-General Manager of Boeing Wichita Division in November 1995.
-Prior to his appointment as Vice President-General Manager of Boeing Wichita Division, Mr. Turner held various management positions in systems development, quality, production, services and finance in Boeing Computer Services, Boeing Military Airplane Company and Boeing Commercial Airplane Company.
-Mr. Turner serves on the Board of Directors of INTRUST Financial Corp.
+Prior to his appointment as Vice President-General Manager of Boeing Wichita Division, Mr. Turner held various management positions in systems development, quality, production, services and finance in Boeing Computer Services, Boeing Military

+Airplane Company and Boeing Commercial Airplane Company.
+Mr. Turner currently serves on the Board of Directors of INTRUST Financial Corp.

-James L. Welch, 54.
+James L. Welch, 55.
 Mr. Welch became a director of the Company on April 22, 2008.
 Mr. Welch currently serves as the President and Chief Executive Officer of Dynamex Inc., based in Dallas, TX.
 Dynamex provides same day transportation services in Canada and the United States.
 From September 2007 until October 2008, Mr. Welch served as a consultant and Interim Chief Executive Officer of JHT Holdings, Inc., a provider of truck transportation services.
-From June 2000 until January 2007, Mr. Welch served as President and Chief Executive Officer of Yellow

-Transportation, a leading provider of transportation services for industrial, commercial and retail goods.
-Mr. Welch joined Yellow Transportation in 1978, and prior to his appointment as

-President and Chief Executive Officer, he held various senior management positions at Yellow Transportation.
-Mr. Welch received his Bachelor of Science in Psychology from West Texas A&M. Mr. Welch serves on the Board of Directors of SkyWest, Inc., and Dynamex Inc.
+From June 2000 until January 2007, Mr. Welch served as President and Chief Executive Officer of Yellow Transportation, a leading provider of transportation services for industrial, commercial and retail goods.
+Mr. Welch joined Yellow Transportation in 1978, and prior to his appointment as President and Chief Executive Officer, he held various senior management positions at Yellow Transportation.
+Mr. Welch received his Bachelor of Science in Psychology from West Texas A&M. Mr. Welch currently serves on the Board of Directors of SkyWest, Inc., and Dynamex Inc.

-Nigel Wright, 45.
+Nigel Wright, 46.
 Mr. Wright became a director of the Company on February 7, 2005.
 Mr. Wright was Vice President and Secretary of the Company from February 2005 until November 15, 2006, and was Treasurer of the Company from February 2005 through June 2006.
 Mr. Wright is a Managing Director of Onex Corporation, which he joined in 1997.
-Prior to joining Onex, Mr. Wright was a Partner at the law firm of Davies, Ward & Beck for seven years, practicing mergers and acquisitions and securities law.
+Prior to joining Onex, Mr. Wright worked at the law firm of Davies, Ward & Beck for seven years, practicing mergers and acquisitions and securities law as a Partner.
 Previously he worked for almost three years in the policy unit of the Canadian Prime Minister s office.
-Mr. Wright serves on the Board of Directors of Res-Care, Inc.
+From June 2004 to November 2006, Mr. Wright served on the Board of Directors of Res-Care, Inc.